« First Peoples » refers to Inuit, First Nations and Métis.

 In English, the word Inuit means “the people” (plural), while Inuk is used for an individual (singular).
 So, it is not necessary or grammatically correct to add an “s” to Inuit!

-According to UNESCO, there are approximately
+According to UNESCO, Indigenous populations worldwide number approximately

-350 million
+476 million

-Indigenous people, 4.76% of the total population.
+people, representing 5.0% of the Canadian population.

 “Pow-wow” comes from an Anishinabe word meaning “medicine man” or “he who dreams.”
 A pow-wow is a gathering where people celebrate life with songs, dances, ceremonies, rites and demonstrations of hospitality and harmony.